hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/react-apollo-hooks/tutorial-site/content/introduction.md

 ## Will this course teach React concepts as well?
 No, we will be simulating a scenario where we already have a GraphQL API and the basic UI of a React app built.
 Our task in this scenario is to integrate the GraphQL APIs into our react app to build a complete and working app.

-If you're new to React, we recommend going through this [official tutorial](https://reactjs.org/tutorial/tutorial.html) and then coming back here!
+If you're new to Hooks in React, we recommend going through the [official docs](https://reactjs.org/docs/hooks-intro.html) and then coming back here!

 ## What do I need to take this tutorial?
 You need to have npm/yarn & node 8+ running.